Travelport/travelport-uapi-tutorial/lesson_2-4.md

 ### Objective of Unit 2

-After you have worked your way through this unit, you'll be able to do searching for multiple types of travel-related items (hotels and cars) in addition to the transportation we covered in the last unit.
+After you complete this unit, you'll be able to search for multiple types of travel-related items (hotels and cars) in addition to the transportation covered in the previous unit.

-In addition, we are going to focus on creating bookings for hotels, air travel, etc. so you can complete the entire purchase cycle.
-We'll finish by putting it all together with a "Universal Record" --- a part of the Universal API; that pulls together all the information about trips and travelers.
+In addition, this unit focuses on creating bookings for hotels, air travel, etc. so you can complete the entire purchase cycle.
+We'll finish by putting it all together with a *Universal Record* --- a part of Travelport Universal API that pulls together all the information about trips and travelers.

 ### The goal of Lesson 4

-After deciding when, where, and how to travel (the subjects of [Unit 1](lesson1) of our tutorial), the next step is usually to try to find an accommodation at the destination.
+After deciding when, where, and how to travel (the subjects of [Unit 1](lesson1) of our tutorial), the next step is to find an accommodation at the destination.

 Hotels are the most common target in searching for accommodation.
-When this lesson is completed you'll have a program that can output information like this:
+When Lesson 4 is completed you'll have a program that can output information like this:

 {% highlight console %}